ternaus/ternaus.github.io/_posts/2020-08-21-Trained-model-what-is-next.markdown

 Running **flake8**, **black**, **mypy** manually all the time is annoying.

-There is a tool called **pre-commit hook** that adreses the issue
+There is a tool called **pre-commit hook** that addresses the issue.

 To enable it - copy this file to your repo: [.pre-commit-config.yaml](https://github.com/ternaus/retinaface/blob/master/.pre-commit-config.yaml).

-You will need to install the pre-commit package on your machine with:
+You need to install the pre-commit package on your machine with:

 ```bash
 pip install pre-commit
 ```

-And initialize with
+And initialize with:
 ```bash
 pre-commit install
 ```

 You are good to go.

-From now on, on every commit pre-commit will run a set of checks and not allow the commit to passing if something is wrong.
+From now on, on every commit, it will run a set of checks and not allow the commit to pass if something is wrong.

 The main difference between the manual running of the black, flake8, mypy is that it does not beg you to fix issues, but forces you to do this.
 Hence, there is no waste of "willpower energy."

 ### Step 7: Github Actions

-You added checks to the pre-commit hook and you run them locally.
-But you need a second line of defence.
-You need Github to run these checks on every push.
+You added checks to the pre-commit hook, and you run them locally.
+But you need a second line of defense.
+You need Github to run these checks on every pull request.

 Way to do it is to add file [.github/workflows/ci.yaml](https://github.com/ternaus/retinaface/blob/master/.github/workflows/ci.yml) to the repo.